gdaffa/base64-cli/README.md

 # Base64 CLI

 CLI program to encode and decode base64 format.
-For file support, to encode/decode a file are still in develop.
+This program works by read the input, convert each input character to a binary format, and parse the input to encoded/decoded base64 format.
+The program has a support to read and write to a file with the current argument.

 ## Prerequisites / Installation